replab/replab/StyleGuide.md

 In the base abstract class, an abstract method `operation(args)` looks for a property called `operationFun`, stores it into a variable `f` then calls `f(args)`.

-This enables subclasses to implement the abstract class in a generic way (see `replab.cat.GroupFun` for an example) without duplicating too much code.
+This enables subclasses to implement the abstract class in a generic way (see `replab.GroupFun` for an example) without duplicating too much code.

 If an error appears at runtime in one of those pseudo-abstract methods, it was supposed to be overriden in a subclass but was not.